-When you change a link without identifying and using a 301 redirect, this spawns a 404 error for both the website linking and being linked too.
+Changing a link without identifying and using a 301 redirect spawns a 404 error for both the website and is link.

 In addition, internal linking for websites can lose their rankings with broken links due to web architecture changes.

-Before changing links for any reason, consider how wide ranging the changes can be and the consequences of your changes in all aspects.
-You will want to use free SEO tools, such as Screaming Frog, to you identify both internal and external linking issues and errors.
+Before changing links for any reason, consider how wide-ranging the changes can be and the consequences of your changes in all aspects.
+You will want to use free SEO tools like Screaming Frog to identify internal and external linking issues and errors.

 Changing web architecture can often bring long-term SEO results while inflicting only short-term damage or pain.

-However, there are some changes when not implemented correctly, leaves you with a shell of a website and severely damaged rankings.
+However, some changes, when not implemented correctly, leave you with a shell of a website and severely damaged rankings.

 Another area that suffers from damage and lost search rankings is not correctly linking pages throughout a website.
-Many times, individuals linking their most deepest web page (bottom) back to the homepage (top) instead of the other way around, top to bottom.
+Many times, individuals link their deepest web page (bottom) back to the homepage (top) instead of the other way around, top to bottom.

-Always link internal website pages from top to bottom as linking from bottom to top can greatly harm search rankings of individual pages.
+Always link internal website pages from top to bottom, as linking from bottom to top can greatly harm the search rankings of individual pages.

 Another area to suffer great loss in search rankings is renaming pages without 301 redirecting to the new page.
 When you rename a page without making a 301 redirection from the old to the new page, your renamed or new page losses the previous SEO authority from the old page.

-In closing, there are many things to consider pertaining to web architecture in order to increase or sustain your website’s current search rankings.
+In closing, there are many things to consider about web architecture to increase or sustain your website’s current search rankings.

-Creating and changing web architecture without severely impact search rankings can be challenging at times when one doesn’t go into such a project with their eyes wide open.
+Creating and changing web architecture without severely impacting search rankings can be challenging at times when one doesn’t go into such a project with their eyes wide open.

-You can have the best and the most optimized URLs, page names, keywords and etc. known to man, yet a website and content both lacking organization, intuitiveness, uniqueness, and true value.
+You can have the best and the most optimized URLs, page names, keywords and etc., known to man, yet a website and content both lack organization, intuitiveness, uniqueness, and true value.

 Therefore, to gain and sustain search rankings, no matter what, your focal point should be consistently creating value-add content.

-Yes, organize your content and ensure sound optimization techniques and tactics, but your content must also be unique and value-add, and written to solve customer problems.
+Yes, organize your content and ensure sound optimization techniques and tactics, but your content must also be unique, value-added, and written to solve customer problems.